Lupe Fiasco: 2016–2018: Drogas Light and Drogas Wave

 In April 2016, Fiasco announced that he would release a final three albums (Drogas, Skulls, and Roy), later becoming Drogas, Drogas Light, and Skulls, but in October 2016, he announced he wouldn't release those albums between October and January and past 2017 would release new music.

 Lupe Fiasco performing at Ovation Hall in Atlantic City, July 22, 2023.

 On December 12, 2016, Lupe released his "N.E.R.D" freestyle (named after the funk rock duo of that name and over the instrumental to J. Cole's "Everybody Dies"), which included the line "Artist gettin' robbed for their publishing/By dirty Jewish execs that think his alms from the covenant."
 Brian "DJ Z" Zisook of hip-hop website DJBooth, who is Jewish, wrote an editorial denouncing that line for its alleged anti-Semitism.
 After "N.E.R.D" was apparently removed by SoundCloud for "hate speech," Lupe ultimately tweeted that he saw the situation as a sign from God to retire from music for good, announcing the cancellation of Drogas, Drogas Light and Skulls.
 However, he announced DROGAS light would be released on 10 February 2017.
 The new album will be distributed through the record label Thirty Tigers.

 In March 2018, Fiasco premiered a three-part television documentary called Beat N Path where he embarked on a journey around China to follow his passion for martial arts.
 This documentary is a tribute to his late father who was a grand master and ran a martial arts school in Chicago.
 His experiences will help him write his next single called "Air China".
 The documentary aired exclusively on KIX in Southeast Asia.

 On September 13, 2018, Fiasco announced that Drogas Wave will be released on September 21, 2018.
 The album is the second part of a planned trilogy of albums, with Drogas Light as its predecessor followed by Skulls.

 2022–present: Drill Music in Zion and Samurai

 Fiasco released Drill Music in Zion on June 24, 2022, through 1st & 15th Too and Thirty Tigers.
 It was preceded by two singles, "Autoboto" and "Drill Music in Zion".
 On 9 December 2022, Fiasco was featured on Aesop Rock's song "Pumpkin Seeds", produced by Blockhead.
 The song is a fundraiser for the Collaboratory, an organization promoting two local DIY skateparks in Dayton, Ohio.

 On 28 April 2023, Fiasco released the song "SentRock" in collaboration with the Chicago visual artist SentRock.
 The song was written and produced by Fiasco, while SentRock painted a piece with references to the song's lyrics.

 Fiasco released Samurai on June 28, 2024, through 1st & 15th Too and Thirty Tigers.
 It was preceded by two singles, "Samurai" and "Cake".
 Samurai is a concept album dedicated to the life and legacy of neo-soul singer Amy Winehouse.

+He is scheduled to embark on the North American Back To Basics Tour with Gym Class Heroes and B.o.B in 2026.